noxxxxxxxx/docker/README.md

 ## Network

-Use bridge network to connect container
+Use bridge network to connect container if they join the same network.

 ```bash
 docker network create -d bridge nginx_proxy